 About the Fellowship

-Fellows audit courses and work closely with professors in the Journalism School as well as with mentors throughout the university.
+All fellows work closely with professors in the Journalism School as well as with mentors throughout the university.
 Projects by past fellows have ended up as books, radio documentaries and major pieces in national magazines, among other outlets.

 Topics have spanned a broad range, from desegregating schools to special education, culture wars, technology and the history of teaching in America.
 New and provocative ideas are welcome.

 Four fellows are selected each year by a distinguished board of scholars and journalists.
 The two residential fellows each receive an $85,000 stipend for living expenses and an additional $7,500 for research support.
 The two non-residential fellows receive $43,000 plus $7,500 for research support.

 How to Apply

 The Spencer Fellowship is open to journalists who want to develop an ambitious longform journalism project geared for a large, general audience.

 All applicants must complete an online application form.
 The deadline is the end of January for the following academic year, which typically runs from the end of August to mid‐June.